liangyy/template_r_documentation/README.md

 # template_r_documentation

-This is a light template for documentation based on rmarkdown
+This is a light template for documentation based on rmarkdown.

 ## Overview